-- 2.69 Notification of Offense to SBBC.
-DJJ will notify SBBC at or before the time of adjudication, withholding of adjudication, or pleas of guilty or nolo contendere for the following offenses: homicide, assault, battery, culpable negligence kidnapping, false imprisonment, luring or enticing a child, custody offenses, sexual battery, lewdness and indecent exposure, abuse of children, robbery, robbery by sudden snatching, carjacking, home-invasion-robbery, if the offender and the victim or victim's sibling(s) attends school in the same school district or ride the same school bus. - 2.70 No Contact Order.
-The parties agree that any contact order entered by the circuit court will be provided to SBBCs Superintendent of Schools or his/her designee to ensure compliance with the order and the requirements of Section 1006.13(6), Florida Statutes. - 2.71 Respecting Confidentially.
+- 2.67 Notification of Offense to SBBC.
+DJJ will notify SBBC at or before the time of adjudication, withholding of adjudication, or pleas of guilty or nolo contendere for the following offenses: homicide, assault, battery, culpable negligence kidnapping, false imprisonment, luring or enticing a child, custody offenses, sexual battery, lewdness and indecent exposure, abuse of children, robbery, robbery by sudden snatching, carjacking, home-invasion-robbery, if the offender and the victim or victim's sibling(s) attends school in the same school district or ride the same school bus. - 2.68 No Contact Order.
+The parties agree that any contact order entered by the circuit court will be provided to SBBCs Superintendent of Schools or his/her designee to ensure compliance with the order and the requirements of Section 1006.13(6), Florida Statutes. - 2.69 Respecting Confidentially.
 Each party to this Agreement agrees to protect the rights of students and clients with respect to records created, maintained, and used by public institutions with the state.
-It is intended that parents/guardians, students, and clients have the rights of access, rights of challenge, and the rights of privacy with respect to records and reports, and that there will be strict adherence to all applicable laws and regulations pertaining to those rights. - 2.72 Restricted Information.
-Each party to this Agreement concurs that it may be necessary to restrict information sharing due to statutory prohibitions not contained in Chapter 984, 985, Fla.
-Stat. (ethical practice or special situation).
+It is intended that parents/guardians, students, and clients have the rights of access, rights of challenge, and the rights of privacy with respect to records and reports, and that there will be strict adherence to all applicable laws and regulations pertaining to those rights. - 2.70 Restricted Information.
+Each party to this Agreement concurs that it may be necessary to restrict information sharing due to statutory prohibitions not contained in Chapter 984, 985.
+Florida.
+Statutes.
+(Ethical Practice or Special Situation).
 A third party psychological evaluation obtained by either of the signatory parties or an employee thereof, may not be released without the expressed written consent of the author of such report, and/or written consent of the parent or guardian.
-A blanket order for the exchange of information may substitute for such a release, in the event a release cannot be obtained. - 2.73 Disputes: In the event that a dispute arises under this Agreement, the parties agree to the following dispute resolution measures: - a) Step 1 is resolution of the dispute among staff at the local DJJ level; and - b) Step 2 is resolution of the dispute between DJJ heads, i.e., the - Superintendent and the Chief Probation Officer, Circuit 17. - 2.74 Coordination of Funds.
-SBBC shall coordinate funds received under this subpart with other local, State and Federal funds available to provide services to participating children and youth, such as funds made available under Title I of Public Law 105-220, and vocational and technical education funds. - 2.75 Cooperation with Business.
-SBBC shall, where appropriate, work with local businesses to develop training, curriculum-based youth entrepreneurship, and mentoring programs for participating children and youth.
+A blanket order for the exchange of information may substitute for such a release, in the event a release cannot be obtained. - 2.71 Disputes: In the event that a dispute arises under this Agreement, the parties agree to the following dispute resolution measures: - a) Step 1 is resolution of the dispute among staff at the local DJJ level; and - b) Step 2 is resolution of the dispute between DJJ heads, i.e., the Superintendent and the Chief Probation Officer, Circuit 17. - 2.72 Coordination of Funds.
+SBBC shall coordinate funds received under this subpart with other local, State and Federal funds available to provide services to participating children and youth, such as funds made available under Title 1 of Public Law 105-220, and vocational and technical education funds.